EslamHussein25/ATM-python-and-QT5/README.md

 # ATM_ITI
 python code and QT5 Designer for ATM Project with  multi-users and some services like Withdraw - Fawry services  - Password change and amount inquiry

+and this some comments from the project for description